-Looking for unique speech topics that will keep your audience on the edge of their seats in anticipation?
+You are looking for unique speech topics that will keep your audience on the edge of their seats in anticipation.

 When you have to speak in public, there's nothing worse than presenting a dry, bland topic that everyone has already heard a million times before.

 If you get up in front of an audience with one of these "vanilla" speeches, you can count on people tuning out within a few minutes.
-You surely didn't take the opportunity to speak just to bore people did you?
+You undoubtedly did not take the opportunity to speak just to bore people, did you?

 People love to hear about inspirational lessons learned during hard times.
 Even if you've never been seriously sick, you've probably had close calls on the road at some point in time.
-Use this topic to bring up serious, game changing philosophies or ideas.
+Use this topic to bring up meaningful, game-changing philosophies or ideas.

-This is a classic from Stephen Covey.
+This question is a classic attention-getter from Stephen Covey.
 You can use this topic to jump into productivity tips and to motivate people to work toward a common goal.

 Structure your speech around an imagined conversation with a famous person from history.
 Hearing a familiar name will get attention, and you'll be able to have some fun with this one.

-This is a great topic, and gives you an opportunity to talk about technological advances, whilst giving people practical tips for staying productive and avoiding distractions.
+A counterintuitive topic gets noticed.
+Suggesting technology hurts efficiency is a great topic.
+In this example, the subject allows you to talk about technological advances while giving people practical tips for staying productive and avoiding distractions.

-When you insinuate that people are being misled, they instantly become interested.
+When you insinuate that media or institutions mislead people, the audience instantly becomes interested.
 No one wants to fall for a lie, and this topic is sure to keep listeners interested in what you have to say.
 Make sure that you have real examples, though, and don't directly make accusations in your speech that you can't back up with facts.

 Professional copywriters know the power of a good headline.
 When you give a speech, your topic is the headline for your speaking engagement.

-Using interesting, unique speech topics is a great way to attract a larger audience and keep people engaged.
+Using engaging and unique speech topics is a great way to attract a larger audience and keep people engaged.

-Just be sure that your speech addresses the topic fully and that listeners are left satisfied by what you've had to say.
-You shouldn't use a topic to simply get attention and then deviate from it once you have an audience.
+Just be sure that your speech addresses the topic adequately and that listeners are left satisfied by what you've had to say.
+You shouldn't use a question to get attention and then deviate from it once you have an audience.